 1. Remove Bottlenecks

-In any organization, especially in software engineering, bottlenecks can arise when decisions are delayed or when people are waiting for approvals.
+In any organization, especially in software engineering, we’ve all seen how bottlenecks can arise when decisions are delayed or people are waiting for approvals.
 Default decisions help mitigate this issue by providing a clear course of action.
 When team members know that they can proceed unless told otherwise, it fosters a sense of autonomy and accelerates progress.

 Default decisions also enhance communication.
 By clearly stating what will happen unless there is a response, you keep everyone informed about the plans and expectations.
 This transparency is essential in maintaining trust and alignment within your team.
 It ensures that everyone is on the same page and knows what to expect, which is especially important in busy environments where time is of the essence.